RommelTJ/raspberry-pi-course/s06_python_control/00_Notes.md

     * Read Data from sensor.
 High (3.3V) or Low (close to 0V).
   * Output: When you want to send data to the GPIO.
     * Write data to actuator.
 High (3.3V) or Low (close to 0V).

+## Create a Python program to make an LED blink

+* Open Thonny and create a new Python file.
+* See 01_BlinkControl.py